 Wendy has studied, lived and worked in Wales for 30 years.
 She has experienced much of Wales’ landscapes through her employment in the heritage, nature conservation and renewable energy sectors.
 Wendy’s passion lies in promoting and delivering future proofing for the ecology and environment of Wales.
 Qualified in a range of heritage, rural resource, climate change and sustainability subjects, which have provided the baseline to her experience.
 This experience ranges from massive scale heritage and ecology surveys in the USA, archaeological excavations in France, Scotland, England and Wales, leading on species recovery and habitat restoration projects such as black grouse, blanket bog and ancient woodlands.
-Wendy has led on government policy for woodlands and soils and water, and woodland and the historic environment.Currently, Wendy works for National Resources Wales as a specialist advisor for the woodland creation programme team – working with Welsh Government to increase woodland planting and advising on technical environmental and historic environment solutions.
-She is also a qualified Prince2 practitioner which has been invaluable in managing and delivering many projects.
+Wendy has led on government policy for woodlands and soils and water, and woodland and the historic environment.Currently, Wendy works for a Welsh environment body as a specialist advisor for the woodland creation programme team – working with Welsh Government to increase woodland planting and advising on technical environmental and historic environment solutions.
+She has project managed many habitat and species restoration programmes using Prince 2 methodologies.

 Wendy lives with her husband, daughter and dog in mid Wales.
 They love the outdoors and have settled in an area they feel gives them the best that Wales can offer – mountains, sea, estuaries, woodlands and rivers.
 Wendy has a real mix of interests other than the natural environment that include watching films, football, surfing, fishing, camping, cooking, travelling and reading.